dannycahoon/apiWorkshop/environments/README.md

 ## PM Demo Environment
 A [demo environment](https://oc-129-150-76-122.compute.oraclecloud.com/apiplatform) is maintained on Oracle Public Cloud.
 You must not be connected to an internal Oracle network through VPN or within an Oracle office (except clear-guest).

 > Note: If you are participating in an instructor-led event, your instructor may provide you with a sequence number and details on the user credentials you would use to access this instance.
 If you are accessing this through self-study (not been given any sequence/user credentials) then you can use the generic accounts below.
+Typically this is appending the sequence to the user as "-1 or -10.
+For example, api-manager-user-1

 Here are the following generic users and passwords that are shared.
 * API Manager: api-manager-user/0racl3iPa$$U5r